Storage and processing of personal data

 - the date and time of the request

-- IP address of the device from which the request was made
+- the IP address of the computer from which the request originated

 - a description of the type of web browser used

-These anonymized, stored data are only evaluated for statistical purposes.
+This anonymised stored data is exclusively processed for statistical purposes.

-The body responsible for processing the data collected on this website and as part of using the webshop is:
+The data controller in the context of the processing of data collected on this website and through use of the online shop is: